cas--/XCreateMouseVoid/readme.txt

  Known Problems
 ================

 Sometimes the mouse pointer is flickering when hitting the void, because the cursor changes its icon.

 The code won't run without an X server.
 The connection is established using the DISPLAY environment variable.

+Of course it doesn't make sense to run this code in environments without an X server.

  Compiling the Code
 ====================

-The code only requires Xlib, i.e. the package libx11-dev.
-Calling
-	g++ XCreateMouseVoid.cc -lX11 -o XCreateMouseVoid
-should suffice.
-Of course it doesn't make sense to run this code in environments without an X server.
+Simply execute 'make' in the XCreateMouseVoid source directory.